Rhetorical Analysis Essay Outline: Examples & Strategies

 We’ve already mentioned ethos, pathos, and logos.
 The rhetorical triangle is another name for these 3 main appeals.
 Let’s examine them in more detail:

-Logos Logos is the appeal of logic.
+• Logos is the appeal of rationality.
 It includes the usage of argumentation, citing statistics, and referring to facts.
 You will see a lot of logos in academic writing.

-Pathos The pathos appeals to the reader’s emotions.
+• Pathos appeals to the reader’s emotions.
 You can do it by revealing a shocking fact or delivering inspirational statements.
 Inducing anger, pity, or any other positive or negative emotion counts as pathos.

 Each appeal can be characterized by the following:

 1. Diction.
-Diction is the words that the author uses to describe the idea.
+Diction is the wording that the author uses to describe the idea.
 When analyzing diction, you want to find words that stand out in the text.

 2. Syntax.
 Simply put, syntax is the order of words used by the author.
 You can also look at the sentence length as a part of the syntax.